Researcher Knowledge Exchange Fund

-Possible methods: Secondments (short periods of time away from CCU, working with a different company/institute as host) AND/OR training courses and workshops in research and/or transferable skills, remote or in person.
+Possible methods: Secondments (short periods of time away from CCU, working with a different company/institute as host) AND/OR training courses and workshops in research and/or transferable skills.
 Assessed on a case by case basis against project aims.

 - Applicant can be from any research unit at Champalimaud Research or conducting clinical research at CF.

 - Applicant must demonstrate how project links to multiple QuantoCancer core aims: knowledge exchange, quantitative biomedicine, spillover/benefits to the entire community, bridging of research programmes (physiology and cancer, experimental clinical research, neuroscience) and/or to clinical research practice.

 - Grantee must produce a short follow-up report.

 - Grantee must use project funding acknowledgement and logo in any subsequent research outputs (presentations, posters, publications).
 “This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 810653”.
 You can find a range of prepared logos for use in different contexts in the toolkit.